 - 1 jalapeno, sliced in rings (or 1/4–1/2 t chili flakes) optional

 Sterilized Jars or crocks. ( I used one 2 quart jar) Feel free to use two 1 quart jars or smaller pint jars.

-Thinly slice onion in half rings.
+- Thinly slice the onion in half rings.
 Shred carrots with a grater or using a veggie peeler to create long flat strips.

-In a large bowl, place half of all the ingredients except for jalapeno.
-Layer on the remaining half of the ingredients.
+- In a large bowl, place the ingredients ( veggies, herbs, onions, and salt)-all except the jalapeno and mix well.
 Let sit for about 10 -20 minutes allowing the veggies and salt to merge and extract the natural juices.
 Use a pounder, large pestle, or your hands to macerate the mixture.

 - Calories: 30

 Keywords: Curtido Recipe, How to make Curtido, What is Curtido, Curtido, salvadorian slaw, pupusa slaw,